 - The footer must contain “© 20XX Loyola Marymount University”, and must link to www.lmu.edu/copyright, in a similar way to how it’s displayed in the footer of www.lmu.edu.

 - There must be a “Terms of Service” link in the footer which links to www.lmu.edu/tos.

-- All university visual marks (seals, logos, etc.) must conform to the university’s logo guidelines located on the Visual Identity Website.
+- All university visual marks (seals, logos, etc.) must conform to the university’s logo guidelines as defined by LMU Marketing and Communications.
+All university-owned and operated websites must display the university logo in the same location as the university home-page, customarily located at the top-left toolbar or of the site design.
 Websites may only utilize pre-approved logos or custom-designed logos from LMU Marketing and Communications.

 - The header or footer must contain a link to the text transcoding system in order to comply with Section 508 requirements.
 This is accomplished by using a “Text-Only” link to www.lmu.edu/access.

 - All other content must conform to existing university policies and requirements related to appropriateness, tone and relevance to university business and marketing goals.

 - The footer must contain social media icons that link to the university’s, or the unit’s, presence in the following services: FaceBook, YouTube, Instagram, Twitter and LinkedIn.
 Additional options may be added at the unit’s discretion.